johnpatrickmorgan/NavigationBackport/README.md

 ### FlowNavigator

-A `FlowNavigator` object is available through the environment, giving access to the current navigation path.
+A `FlowNavigator` object is available through the environment, giving access to the current routes array.
 The navigator can be accessed via the environment, e.g. for a FlowPath-backed stack:

 ```swift
 @EnvironmentObject var navigator: FlowPathNavigator